anubhavpgit/anubhavpgit.github.io/content/posts/nicedear.md

 ---
 title: 'Generating avatars with Nicedear'
 date: "01-04-2024"
-description: "A random avatar generator for your website or app: an obvious dicebear spoof :P "
+description: "A random avatar generator for websites or apps; a dicebear spoof."
 draft: false
 tag: "#tech"
 ---